socketstream/socketstream/README.md

 ### How does it work?

-SocketStream automatically compresses and minifies all the static HTML, CSS and client-side code your app needs and sends this through the first time a user visits your site.
+SocketStream automatically compresses and minifies the static HTML, CSS and client-side code your app needs and sends this through the first time a user visits your site.

 From then on all application data is sent and received via the websocket (or Socket.IO fallbacks), instantly established when the client connects and automatically re-established if broken.
 Normally this will be in [JSON RPC](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/rpc_responder.md) format, but SocketStream 0.3 allows you to use different message responders depending upon the task at hand.